-It is daunting when you think about how to raise kind and compassionate kids in this age of entitlement.
+It is daunting when you think about how to teach kindness and empathy to kids in this age of entitlement.
 Fortunately, it is still possible with just a little thought and consideration each day.
 In fact, you can jumpstart your parenting game if you start thinking about others in general.

-Being others oriented as a family will help your kids to develop a heart of empathy no matter the age because we all have something to give.
-Check out this post and learn 17 easy ways to raise kind and compassionate kids despite this “me” world.
+Being other’s oriented as a family will help your kids to develop a heart of empathy no matter the age because we all have something to give.
+Check out this post and learn how to teach kindness and empathy despite this “me” world.

 1. Pick out gifts for holidays and celebrations.
 Make sure your child has the opportunity to help pick out a gift for someone else in the family.
 Perhaps even contribute a little money, if he is older.
 This will help you and your family focus more on the giving than the receiving part of the holidays.

 2. Bake for neighbors or cook for a meal train.
 This is a great opportunity to spend time together in the kitchen learning how to measure, stir, and pour.
 Plus it teaches your child to give to others when you are finished with the meal.
-This is such a great way to raise kind and compassionate kids.
+This is how to teach kindness and empathy to your kids.

 3. Pick projects of giving and do it together.
 Pick a project that will fit in with your family.
 We loved doing Operation Christmas Child and Angel Tree.
 Our kids helped us shop for the gifts and deliver them.
 It was something that became a tradition for many years in our house.
 In fact, they asked to do it every year.

 4. Capitalize on everyday opportunities to give kindness.
 Encourage your child to make not only his lunch but his sister’s lunch, get a diaper or a bath towel for the baby, or help a sibling who is sick.
 This will teach your child to think of others inside your family, not just himself.